zuozhenggh/learning-library/data-management-library/mysql-se/mysql-cloud/introduction/introduction.md

 In this lab, you will be guided through the following steps:

 - Create and configure a Virtual Cloud Network (VCN)
-- Create three MySQL Database Systems
+- Create two MySQL Database Systems
     - Standalone
-    - High Availability
     - HeatWave
+- Convert the Standalone Database into a High Availability Database
 - Create SSH Key on Oracle Cloud Infrastructure Cloud Shell
 - Setup Compute instance
 - Connect to all three DB Systems using MySQL Shell through Compute Instance / Cloud Shell